Are Life Jackets Required On Kayaks In Florida

 • Type I PFD

 PFD Type I is designed for remote or treacherous locations where rescuing someone may take a while.
-They are bulky but also have the best buoyancy and will flip a person who is unconscious to the face-up position.
+It is bulky but also has the best buoyancy and will flip an unconscious person to the face-up position.

 • Type II PFD